 Hips that snap can be a normal occurrence in babies, but clicking hips can often be a sign of infant hip dysplasia.
-An x-ray will confirm the diagnosis.
+An x-ray or ultrasound will confirm the diagnosis.

 Pain rarely occurs in babies with this condition.
 However, it can occur in older children or adolescents.

 A swaying back exaggerated limp or having one leg longer than the other could all be signs of this problem.
 An exaggerated limp would signal the condition in just one hip joint, whereas swaying back and limping together can be a sign both hips are affected.

 If your baby does develop this issue, don’t be discouraged.
 Sometimes it can happen, even if you have done everything right, and no one fully understands why.
 Thankfully, there are several treatment options available.

 Treatments might differ based on your baby’s age, activity level, or the severity of the condition.
 Below we will discuss treatment options based on age, and how these treatments work.

 Braces are often used in newborns because their hips can easily be placed back into the socket and simply need to be held in place until the joint can fully develop.
 The Pavlik Harness is a common device, as are other abduction harnesses (source).